acgessler/mapreduce-wsi/README.md

 -------

 The _remote host_ is any node in your hadoop cluster that has network connectivity to the MapReduceWSI service.
+If the web service is served from a node that is part of the cluster and satifies the requirements below, configure the remote host to be `localhost`.

 - On the remote host, make sure the oozie, yarn and hadoop binaries are available
 - On the remote host, execute `setup/hadoop_prepare.sh` under an account that can do password-less sudo